 The completion of high school or its equivalent is required for college admission.
-In South Dakota, the percentage of 9th grade students who graduate from high school four years later has decreased since 2005 (see Figure 12).
-However, the graduation rate in South Dakota is above the national average.32
+In Minnesota, the percentage of 9th grade students who graduate from high school four years later has risen since 2005 (see Figure 12).
+The graduation rate in Minnesota is well above the national average and exceeds the rates in most comparison states.32